NLeSC/root-conda-recipes/installing_rootnumpy_and_rootpy_via_conda.md

 Proceed ([y]/n)?

 ```
-If you rather want to have another ROOT version picked up as a dependency, use:
+If you rather want to have another ROOT version picked up as a dependency, use that versions specifically:

 ```
-$ root-numpy root=5
+$ conda install root-numpy root=5
 ```
 Now conda proposes:
 ```